erosb/json-sKema/README.md

 ### `"format"` support

-The library currently has built-in support for the following `"format"` values defined in the specification
+The library currently has built-in support for the following `"format"` values defined in the specification:

 <table>
     <thead>